ejmastnak/ejmastnak.github.io/notes/arch/graphics/backlight.md

 Use `xbacklight` in practice.

 ## Adjust backlight brightness from a shell

+Plan: first show how to adjust laptop brightness from a command-line shell, then set up key bindings to do this automatically.

 You can interact with your backlight through the Linux `sysfs` file system, using the contents of the directory `/sys/class/backlight`.